tommybaw/Python-API-Guide/README.md

 # Python API Guide (and how it applies to RJMetrics)
 This repository contains:
 * Guides/videos on learning the terminal and API (GET, POST requests)
-* Learning everything about cURL and how to send and retrieve data
+* Learning about cURL and how to send/retrieve data
 * Using the terminal to interact with Python and RJMetrics
-* Exercises to practice interacting with APIs and Solutions
+* Exercises on exporting data from APIs and an RJMetrics dashboard
+* Exercises on importing data into RJMetrics using APIs

 * [PENDING] cron jobs